alexrios/MWM/README.md

 **Note:** MWM uses keyboard shortcut simulation because CGS private switching APIs are non-functional on recent macOS versions, making this the most reliable cross-version approach.

 **Important:** Private APIs may change in future macOS versions.
 The core window management uses only public Accessibility APIs and will continue to work even if Space features are affected.

-For complete technical details about workspace implementation, see [docs/README.md](docs/README.md).